Andrew Havill: Television

-In 2011, Havill portrayed the Reverend Conrad Walker on ITV's Midsomer Murders (The Night of the Stag).
-In 2012, he played the Royal Equerry, Harry, in Sherlock (A Scandal in Belgravia), with WhatCulture's Christian Bone saying he was "known for playing well-spoken upper-class types."
-His work of the 2010s includes playing Victor McKinley on the BBC's Father Brown, Edward Sidwell on The Coroner Series 1, episode 8 (Napoleon's Violin), and Gareth Anderson on Vera (Natural Selection) in 2017.
+In 2011, Havill portrayed the Reverend Conrad Walker on ITV's Midsomer Murders (in the episode The Night of the Stag).
+In 2012, he was cast as the Royal Equerry, Harry, in the episode A Scandal in Belgravia of the mystery crime drama Sherlock due to his reputation for playing "well-spoken upper-class types."
+His work of the 2010s includes playing Victor McKinley on the BBC's Father Brown, Edward Sidwell on The Coroner Series 1, episode 8 (Napoleon's Violin), and Gareth Anderson on Vera (in the episode Natural Selection) in 2017.

-Havill played factory owner, Douglas Broome in the 2021 series, The Nevers, and Professor Lucius Stamfield in Endeavour the same year.
-In the fifth season of The Crown (2022), he played Robert Fellowes, the Queen's private secretary and brother-in-law of Princess Diana.
+Havill played factory owner Douglas Broome in the 2021 series The Nevers, and Professor Lucius Stamfield in Endeavour of the same year.
+In the fifth and sixth seasons of The Crown, he portrayed Robert Fellowes, the Queen's private secretary and brother-in-law of Princess Diana.
+He and twelve other cast members were nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series for their roles in The Crown.
+In 2024, he portrayed the criminal defence lawyer Stuart Wentworth QC in the British television drama Mr Bates vs The Post Office.